VT-Evia/content-discipline/stage3/resources.md

 Some colleagues in academia report that at this stage the trap of working with too many tools (including expensive enterprise-level content management systems) can be intimidating.
 We recommend a few software tools to get started and focus on content creation and management on a budget.
 Proven tools at this stage include the following:

 - [Visual Studio Code](https://code.visualstudio.com/).
 An open source code editor for editing Markdown, HTML, and XML files.
 Integrates with GitHub.
+- [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).
+A free, lightweight editor that runs in your browser when signed in to GitHub.
+You can edit DITA and Markdown files and commit code changes directly to your GitHub repository.
 - [Oxygen XML Editor](https://www.oxygenxml.com/).
 An affordable XML editor with peerless (at this price point) DITA support.
 Its generous 30-day free trial can be enough for many introductory assignments.
 - [Oxygen Web Author](https://www.oxygenxml.com/xml_web_author.html).
 The free demo of this web-based app (with clean GitHub integration) is fully functional for DITA XML editing.
 - [XMLMind](https://www.xmlmind.com/).
 An entry-level DITA editor with an open source personal edition.